MJ Melendez Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (4.57).
+- The Nationals have the 21st-ranked team ERA among all league pitching staffs (4.52).

-- In his most recent appearance on Sunday, the right-hander threw five innings against the Detroit Tigers, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Tuesday against the San Diego Padres, the lefty tossed 4 2/3 innings, giving up three earned runs while surrendering seven hits.

+- The 24-year-old has put up a 3.88 ERA and 11.1 strikeouts per nine innings across 10 games this season, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.